kevgo/tricorder/README.md

 This command runs all linters that apply to the files in the codebase.
 All linters run in parallel.
-Inside a Git repository,
-Tricorder also runs `git diff HEAD --check` to detect unresolved conflict markers in your changes.

 ### `tricorder pitstop`

-This command is optimized for efficient support during interactive development.
+This command provides efficient support for interactive development.
-It first applies all safe automatic fixes and then reports any remaining issues that require manual attention.
+It first applies all safe automatic fixes and then reports any remaining code quality issues that require manual or AI attention.

 ### `tricorder postedit`

+This command is the equivalent of `tricorder pitstop` for AI agents.
-This command is meant to run to check changes that were just made for code smells, for example inside an agentic loop.
+It checks changes that were just made for code smells, for example inside an agentic loop.
 It runs the same linters as `tricorder lint`, but only against files that are currently uncommitted: staged, unstaged, and untracked.
 Outside a Git repository it lints all files.
+It does not format files because coding agents cache file contents and can get tripped up by unexpected file changes.

 ### `tricorder precommit`